python-poetry/poetry/docs/docs/cli.md

 !!!note

-    Only the `requirements.txt` format is currently supported.
+    Only the `requirements.txt` and `setup.py` format is currently supported.

 ### Options